juliakorea/juliakorea.github.io/latest/_sources/stdlib/io-network.txt

    ..
 Docstring generated from Julia source

-   Create and listen on a Named Pipe / Domain Socket.
+   Create and listen on a named pipe / UNIX domain socket.

 .. function:: getaddrinfo(host)